EYBlockchain/starlight/README.md

 All the above use Docker in the background.
 If you'd like to see the Docker logging, run `docker-compose -f docker-compose.zapp.yml up` in another window before running.

 **NB: rerunning the test will not work**, as the test script restarts the containers to ensure it runs an initialisation, removing the relevant dbs.
 If you'd like to rerun it from scratch, down the containers with `docker-compose -f docker-compose.zapp.yml down` and delete the file `zapps/myContract/orchestration/common/db/preimage.json` before rerunning `npm test`.

-#### Preliminary traversals

-Preliminary traversals populate the `binding` and `indicator` classes.
-This is some complex code, which is easy to break (when adding new functionality).
-To ensure none of this code gets accidentally broken, we have a test which compares actual vs expected objects, for a range of input contracts.
-(See code [here](./test/prelim-traversals/index.mjs))

-`npm run-script test-prelim`

-##### To test a single file:

-`npm run-script test-prelim -- --input fileName.zol`

-(Note all test-prelim files are stored in `./test/prelim-traversals/test-data` so no path is needed as input).

-##### Adding new test cases

-You can automate the creation of 'expected outputs' for these tests.

-1. Create a `.zol` file, around which you'd like a test to be created.
-For this example, suppose it's called `example-1.zol`.
-1. Save it in `./test/prelim-traversals/test-data`.
-1. Run `npm run-script test-prelim -- --write example-1`.
-This will run `zappify` on the file, and write output data to a file called `example-1.json`.
-1. Future tests will use `example-1.json` as the 'expected' outcome of the test.

-##### Updating test cases

-Run the steps above.
-**Warning:** this will overwrite existing 'expected' data with new data.

-##### Adding/Updating _all_ test cases

-Use the flag `--write-all` instead of `--write <fileName`.
-**Warning:** this will overwrite all 'expected' test files.
-Only use if you know what you're doing.

 #### circuit